-Fakir swore, and dashed towards the direction Ahiru fell.
-He was further delayed by his needing sidetrack around houses and buildings, and that the many other carriages barred his speedy passage.
-Ahiru, I hope you have enough sense to stay where you are…if you can still move…
+Fakir swore, and dashed into the direction Ahiru had fallen.
+He was further delayed by his need to sidetrack around houses and buildings as well as the many other carriages barring his speedy passage.
+Ahiru, I hope you have enough sense to stay where you are… if you can still move…

 As Ahiru fell, she flapped her wings frantically, hoping to get enough lift to lessen her fall.
 As luck would have it, she was able to land softly on the cobblestone street.
 After checking herself through, she found she didn't have as much as a scratch, though she was winded.

 She surveyed her surroundings.
 The street was one that she recognized as a few blocks away from where she was before.
-It was much calmer than the main road, with just about no one except one person in a cloak ambling about behind her.
+It was much calmer than the main road, with just about no one except one person wearing a tattered hood ambling about behind her.

-Ahiru gazed behind her at the boy dressed in a frayed gray mantle.
+Ahiru gazed behind her at the boy dressed in a frayed beige tunic.
 He had white hair, spread around his head in straight locks, just like…